 Survival Guides - Hero.png

-Understanding your rights during police checks is very important, especially for individuals who may appear to be foreigners in a different country.
-Read the article below to know your rights during police checks in Greece and know where to refer in case of rights violations.
+Understanding your rights during police checks is very important, as the police in Greece frequently perform checks, especially on individuals who may appear to be foreigners.
+Read the article below to learn your rights during police checks in Greece and where to go in case of rights violations.

 The police officers regularly stop and search individuals who appear to be foreigners to perform identity checks.
 In practice, that means that you might be stopped by the police and transferred to the police station, where you might be detained for hours while they verify your legal status and check if criminal charges against you are pending.

-According to the law, police officers have the right to bring to the police station individuals who lack legal documents proving their identity or, because of the place, time and circumstances, as well as their behavior, create a suspicion of commission of a criminal act.
-That should mean that if you present a legal document proving your identity, you shouldn’t be transferred to the police station unless you were considered a suspect of committing a crime.
+According to the law, police officers have the right to bring to the police station individuals who lack legal documents proving their identity or, because of the place, time and circumstances, as well as their behavior, create a suspicion that they might have committed a crime.
+That should mean that if you present a legal document (e.g. asylum card, residence permit, valid police note, certificate of application) proving your identity and your legal stay in the country, you shouldn’t be transferred to the police station unless you were considered a suspect of committing a crime.
 Still, unfortunately, in practice, police broadly use the excuse that bringing a person in is necessary to identify forged documents, verify the validity of documents, verify the authenticity of photocopies of documents and check whether charges are pending against this person.

 The law allows the police to stop individuals in public areas to check their identity or to conduct searches of persons, bags, and vehicles for preventive purposes, in the police’s discretionary powers.
-However, when police officers stop or arrest a person solely based on the person’s resemblance to a specific ethnicity or nationality, this is called ethnic and racial profiling and constitutes a discriminatory and unlawful practice.
+However, when police officers stop or arrest a person solely based on the person’s resemblance to a specific ethnicity or nationality, this is called ethnic and racial profiling and constitutes a discriminatory and unlawful practice that can be reported.

 Police investigations should always be based on reasonable suspicion of an actual or possible offence or crime.